-- Neabsco Creek Wetland Preserve Boardwalk, \$1.2M - This project will build a boardwalk the full length of the trail corridor from the south landing of the Neabsco Creek Boardwalk towards the parking lot at Metz Wetlands.
-Construction began in October 2023 (FY24) and is scheduled for completion in September 2024 (FY25). - Rippon Landing, \$595K A kayak ramp is currently in design.
+- Neabsco Creek Wetland Preserve Boardwalk, \$1.2M This project will build a boardwalk the full length of the trail corridor from the south landing of the Neabsco Creek Boardwalk towards the parking lot at Metz Wetlands.
+The construction schedule will be determined pending additional project funding. - Rippon Landing, \$595K A kayak ramp is currently in design.
 The project schedule is to be determined. - Future trail segments extending the trail network from the Woodbridge Magisterial District through the Potomac Magisterial District to the Stafford County line are in planning stages.
 The PHNST route through the Occoquan Magisterial District and into the Woodbridge District is in the planning stages, requiring collaboration with the Town of Occoquan.